reflectjs/reflectjs-doc/markdown/reference/markup.md

 # Markup

-Reflect.js as a language is based on HTML, so it has to define how it handles its quirks and make our life easier where possible.
+The Reflect.js language is based on HTML, so it has to define how it handles its quirks and make our life easier where possible.

 ## Incomplete markup